petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/demo-ethics/how-to-demo.md

 * Different audiences have different requirements: some audiences want to see how the demo was built but others will not.
 * Be careful with persona-based demos because switching from one role to another during the demo can be confusing for prospects.

-## How should demos be done?
+## How Should Demos Be Done?

 ![Five possible ways to demo might be: following the script from start to finish, showing the same things always shown, focussing on cool new things, showing how everything was built, being adaptive.](./how-to-demo/images/01.png)

 The next step is to understand how a live demo with a prospect should be run.
 Five possible approaches are:

 1. Should the demo script be followed from start to finish, to make sure every part of the story is covered?
-2. Maybe the same things that are always shown should be shown?
+2. Maybe the same things that are always shown, should be shown?
 3. Or, maybe focus on the cool new features?
 4. Perhaps show how everything was built, in addition to showing the end result?
 5. Or be adaptive, because not all demos will be the same?